Skip to main content

 4. Add your schema definition in the data object.
 Make sure to fill out at least the $schema, $id, type, and properties parameters as outlined in the JSON Schema.

-Learn more about creating a JSON Schema in their documentation.
+Learn more about creating a JSON Schema.

 Step 2: Add schema to workflow or task